AlexTelon/AlexTelon.github.io/_posts/2017-10-19-Javascript-time.md

 converts Wordpress XML exports to Ghost JSON import files.
 I had, as you might expect, previously written a blog in wordpress and wanted to export it to [ghost](https://ghost.org/).
-It so happened that there was an issue with the date fields for posts in my Wordpress XML export so that wp2ghost gave all posts the *"date"* 0000-00-00 00:00:00 instead.
+It so happened that there was an issue with the date fields for posts in my Wordpress XML expport so that wp2ghost gave all posts the *"date"* 0000-00-00 00:00:00 instead.
 Luckily for me there was still a field with data information, it just was not the one wp2ghost was expecting so it was an issue I